nimatrueway/mpv-bookmark-lua-script/README.md

 ###### Notice
 * All paths are saved with `/` path separator (even in Windows) to keep the same mechanism for all platforms.

+###### Bug reporting

+Feel free to create an issue in github, but make sure you provide me with enough information in the description:

+* Your operating system.
+* Run `mpv` with `--msg-level='bookmarker=debug'` and attach your console output to the issue.
+* Your `bookmarks.json` in case you have encountered corrupt bookmark data file error and you need my help to fix it.

 ###### Tested
 * Has been tested on Linux, macOS and Windows